Skip to main content

 console.log("User info", user);

 Using the getUserInfo function, you can get the details of the logged-in user.
-Please note that these details are not stored anywhere in Web3Auth network, but are fetched from the ID token you received from AWS Cognito and lives in the frontend context.
+Please note that these details are not stored anywhere in the Web3Auth network but are fetched from the ID token you received from AWS Cognito and live in the frontend context.

 Logging out your user is as simple as calling the logout function.